 Best diners in NYC

 This cash-only, all-hours establishment is a stubborn holdout of the old-school Village—after all, the West Village now ranks among NYC’s priciest ’hoods.
-While the nearly 40-year-old restaurant has undergone some renovations over the years, the Waverly still touts its colorful neon sign, retro dark-wood paneling and a long list of greasy-spoon U.S. standards, including jaw-busting triple-decker sandwiches, thick, meaty burgers and slurpworthy milkshakes.
 Whether you’re up early before work or coming in after a night spent clubbing, the highlight of the menu remains the tried-and-true eggs, cooked to your liking and served right on the skillet.

-A Brooklyn institution since the 1930s, Tom’s staying power can be attributed to several factors, one of which is the free coffee and bites passed out to the long line of folks waiting to be seated (small acts of kindness go a long way when you’re hungover and hangry).
-The eclectic interior, full of kitschy paintings and strings of lights, will make you feel like you’re in a classic black-and-white film.
-On top of that, in the food department, Tom’s really goes a step beyond the garden-variety diner.
-Ye olde flapjacks are served here in a sweet-corn–studded, whole-wheat variety as well as a lemon-ricotta version, or you can indulge in—wait for it—chocolate-cake French toast and some of the best egg creams in town.
+A Brooklyn institution since the 1930s, Tom’s staying power can be attributed to several factors, one of which is the free coffee and bites passed out to the long line of folks waiting to be seated.
+Flapjacks are served here in a sweet-corn–studded, whole-wheat variety as well as a lemon-ricotta version, which you can wash down with some of the best egg creams in town.

 You may not be able to tell from the outside, but this nondescript diner has been the borscht-dishing savior for many a sozzled East Villager.
 Opened in 1965 as a café and bar, Odessa expanded in 1994 to include a restaurant next door.
 The original wing of the diner closed in 2013 due to a rent hike, but the spirit of Odessa is alive and well in those 1994 digs.
 Owned by first-generation Greek immigrant Mike Skulikidis, who purchased the dive from a Ukrainian friend, the restaurant is now known for its wonderfully tacky decor—gotta love those gauche framed landscapes—and a vast list of diner fare that’s accented by Eastern European favorites like potato pierogi and meat- or veggie-stuffed cabbage.
 That’s right, hot and fresh pierogi 24/7.